<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1110556&amp;fmt=gif">

 To set up network monitoring to evaluate Internet performance:

-- Create a monitoring plan
+• Create a monitoring plan.

-- Deploy Monitoring Points
+• Deploy Monitoring Points.

-Network monitoring in AppNeta is configured using monitoring policies.
+Monitoring in AppNeta is configured using monitoring policies.
 Monitoring policies are most effective and easiest to manage with clear, simple rules to define where to monitor from.

 To ensure clear, simple rules, we recommend first creating a plan for where you want to monitor from (monitoring sources) and what you want to monitor (monitoring targets).

-Monitoring sources for Internet connectivity
+2. Monitoring Sources for Internet Connectivity

 For Internet connectivity, we recommend planning to monitor from any location users access the Internet.
 This includes headquarters, branches, and users working remotely from home.
 You may also want to monitor from Cloud tenants to emulate connectivity from end users in a given region where you cannot deploy Monitoring Points directly.